 We've produced guidance for junior doctors on the impact of COVID-19 on your contract terms and conditions.

-As a second wave of the COVID-19 pandemic progresses, alongside the backlog of elective work, and anticipated winter pressures, we can expect an extraordinary burden will fall on the NHS and those working within it.
+As the COVID-19 pandemic continues, alongside the backlog of elective work, and anticipated winter pressures, an extraordinary burden is falling on the NHS and those working within it.

 To ensure that efforts are sustainable in the weeks and months to come, it is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.